FiwareULPGC/tourGuideMigration/doc/md/real-time-processing-of-context-events/real-time-processing-of-context-events.md

     the events arriving within this time window.
 E.g., “within 5 seconds after sensor events with high value”, “A time window bounded by Order-Placed and Order-Delivered events”
--   <span style="line-height: 1.6em;">Segmentation processing context
-    defined a matching criteria based on the attribute values of the events.
+-   Segmentation processing context defined a matching criteria based on the attribute values of the events.
 E.g., “Sensor’s ID”, “Shipment’s ID”, “Building’s ID”.
-    Events that belong to the same matching criteria (e.g., have the same sensor ID) will be processed together within the same processing context partition.</span>
+Events that belong to the same matching criteria (e.g., have the same sensor ID) will be processed together within the same processing context partition.

 If you are interested in more details check out: